 Graduate program policy in Agricultural Economics is implemented by the departmental Graduate Committee, under the leadership of the Graduate Chair.
 This committee is appointed by the Department Head, and regular members normally serve three-year appointments.
 The Graduate Committee reviews applications and makes admission decisions, recommends appropriate policy changes to the faculty, and exercises judgement on student petitions and requests for exceptions to Department policy.
-A graduate student represents the graduate student body on the committee and participates in committee work that does not directly affect admission and funding decisions, or decisions regarding personal matters relating directly to other students.

 Students who have questions about the graduate program should consult with the Graduate Chair.
-Students should address petitions for programs deviating from normal procedures to the Committee.
+Students should address petitions for programs deviating from normal procedures to the Graduate Chair, who will disseminate the petition to the Graduate Committee.
 Petitions to the Graduate Committee for required course replacement (core or specialty area) must be submitted by the fourth semester in residence, unless the request for replacement arises after that semester due to departmental or University changes that are explicitly outside the student's control.
 Lack of knowledge of the policies outlined in this manual (and/or department policies) or lack of planning on the part of the student will not be acceptable reasons for exceptions.
 Students always have the right to appeal a decision or ruling.
 Appendix A describes specific procedures for entering appeals.